 Office of International Visitors

-The Office of International Visitors is responsible for implementing the International Visitor Leadership Program (IVLP).
-Launched in 1940, IVLP seeks to build mutual understanding between the U.S. and other nations through short-term visits to the U.S. for current and emerging foreign leaders.
+The Office of International Visitors (OIV) is responsible for implementing the International Visitor Leadership Program (IVLP).
+Launched in 1940, IVLP seeks to build mutual understanding between the United States and other nations through short-term visits to the U.S. for current and emerging foreign leaders.
 Each year nearly 5,000 International Visitors come to the U.S. on the IVLP.
-More than 200,000 International Visitors have engaged with Americans through the IVLP, including over 335 current or former chiefs of State or heads of government.
+With the help of a dedicated network of community-based non-profit organizations, the IVLP has introduced more than 225,000 International Visitors to communities throughout the United States.
+More than 500 IVLP participants have become heads of state or government.

 The OIV and its staff members are located primarily in Washington, D.C., with a program branch in New York City.
 Eight National Program Agencies (NPAs) help administer IVLP projects, as does Global Ties U.S. and its 85 community-based members across the U.S. The IVLP is the U.S. Department of State’s premier professional exchange program.